gyselax/gyselalibxx/src/geometryXVx/poisson/README.md

 The charge density is calculated by integrating the distribution function.
 The simplest way of doing this is using the ChargeDensityCalculator class which takes a quadrature method.

-For historical reasons the class SplineChargeDensityCalculator also exists.
-This class creates an intermediate representation of a spline and integrates that representation.
-This is equivalent to using ChargeDensityCalculator and providing a spline quadrature.
-The quadrature method should be preferred as the numerical cost is significantly smaller.

 ## Poisson Solver

 The Poisson equation can be solved with a variety of different methods.
 Here we have implemented: